Doblalex/CRGone/README.md

 ./olcmexact < input.gr
 ```

-Do use too many threads for `make` as scip will get stuck.
+Do not use too many threads for `make` as scip will get stuck.